tsantos84/docker/README.md

     curl -sSL https://github.com/tsantos84/docker/releases/download/v1.0/installer | bash

-It will pull the image and create the alias on your `~/.bash_profile` automatically for you.
-Alternatively you can do it by yourself:
+It will pull the image and create the command aliases in your `~/.bash_profile` automatically.
+Alternatively you can pull the image by your self:

     docker pull tsantos84/php